MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 Time to connect the **sushiBasePiece**.

 > [action]
-> Open *GameScene.swift* and add the following property to the class.
+> Open *GameScene.swift* and add the following property before the class declaration.
 >
 ```
 /* Game objects */